alwaysblank/schemer/README.md

 Currently the debug flag has the following effects (this list may expand with time):

 - Stop suppressing exceptions when calling `Property`s with bad arguments.

+## Limitations

+### Nesting

+The output of a `Scheme` is generally pretty "flat" in the sense that it's just a list of elements that aren't nested within on another.
+(The exception being if the `Scheme` in question includes other `Scheme`s as `Property`s, as `LocalBusiness` does with `Address`.)
+This is more or less by design: So far as I can tell, building a system that would allow a user to dynamically modify the nesting of arbitrary elements would create an extreme amount of complexity in a library that is supposed to be very simple.
+In general, `Scheme`-level content isn't usually heavily nested anyway (apart from the aforementioned exceptions).

+If you find yourself needing a more complex structure, Schemer is design to be flexible enough that you can build `Scheme`s and `Property`s "on the fly"—or even just use `Property`s directly without the need for a `Scheme`.

+### Options

+This library is currently limited in terms of what it "understands".
+While it can be easily expanded, I have no intention of ever making it comprehensive with respect to the full schema.org specifications.
+Polite feature requests are always welcome (and good PRs will likely be merged without question), but please keep in mind that the primary purpose of this library is to make a small slice of repetitive tasks less repetitive, not to solve all microdata-related problems.